 If you are staying somewhere where there’s a threat of inclement weather, bring a rain poncho, plastic bag, rain jacket, or a breathable shell to help deflect the elements.

-2. Bring quality and low temperature sleeping bags
+2. Bring quality and low-temperature sleeping bags

 For example, I am always cold.
 During that trip, I had a sleeping bag that wasn’t made for the temperatures we experienced.
 Make sure you’re equipped with a 0-20 degree sleeping bag to ensure you don’t keep waking up frozen!
-You should also make sure that your sleeping bag is a mummy bag that tightens at the top with only your nose peaking out.
+You should also make sure that your sleeping bag is a mummy bag that tightens at the top with only your nose peeking out.

 3. Sleeping pads make a difference!